 Shop Beyond the Halloween Candy Displays

 Searching for the best Halloween candy deals?
 Grocers and other retailers create massive displays in an effort to get you to buy a particular type of candy (and the supplier actually pays for shelf space).
 These displays rolled out even sooner this year, but don't fall for this trick, as you could end up spending more by opting for candies in themed wrappers or by not shopping around.
 Instead, head to the candy aisle and check what other sweet selections the store has to offer.
 You may find great Halloween deals.

 Buy Candy in Bulk

 True, buying those commercial packs of candy there might mean skipping the Halloween themed wrapping, but you could also be known as the full-bar house instead.
 Honestly, buying in bulk allows you to save a bundle on Halloween candy, even if you don't visit a warehouse store.
 Why?
 For one, you can typically get a lower per-unit price on the candy.
 Also, retailers and manufacturers expect tons of shoppers to come out and shop, so they offer discounts to meet their needs.

 Hand Out Pre-Portioned Treat Bags

 To pre-portion or not to pre-portion?
-That's your call, but keep in mind that if trick-or-treating happens in your community this year, you'll probably have to replenish your supply several times if you don't control how much candy is being dispersed to kids.
+That's your call.
+But keep in mind that if trick-or-treating happens in your community this year, you'll probably have to replenish your supply several times if you don't control how much candy is being dispersed to kids.
 Plus, by pre-portioning the bags, you can also allow kids to reach into a larger bowl and grab one bag, rather than having to repeatedly toss in a handful of candy to each kid's bag.

 Check Out Drugstores for Halloween Candy Deals

-Whether you decide to hand out pre-portioned treat bags or let trick-or-treaters take a dive into your candy jar, don't forget to check out drugstores when shopping for treats.
+Don't forget to check out drugstores when shopping for treats.
 Historically, they've offered some spooktacular deals on Halloween candy, and we don't expect this year to be any different.
 See if there are any Halloween candy coupons you can use — either from stores or manufacturers — that can increase your savings, too.

 Ditch the Halloween Candy Altogether